|Both semesters, 2020/21||20 Credits|

 |Aims||Outcomes||Teaching Methods||Assessment||Full Syllabus|

-This course is a foundation for the rigorous study of continuity and convergence of functions, both in one and in several variables.
+This course is a foundation for the rigorous study of continuity and convergence of functions.
 It begins with the theoretical underpinnings of calculus, and goes on to apply them to sets in which the `points' are themselves functions.
 Applications are included, and examples which demonstrate the need for rigour and logical precision.The material in this course is vital to further studies in metric spaces, measure theory, parts of probability theory, and functional analysis.

 Prerequisites: MAS111 (Mathematics Core II); MAS114 (Numbers and Groups)